 Nicholas J. Nowak is a director in Sterne Kessler’s Trial & Appellate Practice Group.
-He represents clients in patent and trademark cases in federal courts, before the United States International Trade Commission.
-Nick’s clients include industry leaders in the pharmaceutical, medical device, automotive, electronics, and software industries.
-His practice is focused on anti-counterfeiting and trademark enforcement but his experience covers a wide variety of matters, including ones involving trade secrets and inventorship disputes.
+For over 15 years, he has represented clients in patent and trademark cases in federal courts and before the United States International Trade Commission.
+Nick’s clients have included industry leaders in the pharmaceutical, medical device, automotive, electronics, and software industries.
+His practice is currently focused on anti-counterfeiting and trademark enforcement as well as developing novel anti-counterfeiting solutions and strategies.
+Nick has developed close relationships with domestic and international law enforcement and customs authorities and partners with them on a regular basis to protect his clients’ brands.
+He also has significant experience handling internet website and domain name disputes and in removing infringing content from Internet search engines, social media networks and e-commerce platforms.

 District Court Litigation